ccallawa/alyvix_doc/test_case_building/designer_component_tree.rst

    * FM:  If a group with 4 components matches, can each of the components have an action?
 If so, do they all execute simultaneously?
 (Related to a question at the bottom of the Options page.)
+   * CC:  In Editor, the Designer panel updates when its Selector line is clicked on, not a scripting panel click